nyc-bobolinks-2016/snitching-on-sinatra-challenge/part2.md

 ### Rendering the form
 1. From our browser, we make a GET request to the `/greetings` route on our local computer.
+That is, we enter `http://localhost:9393/greetings` into the browser's URL bar and hit `Enter`, which makes the initial HTTP request.
 2. Sinatra finds a matching route and runs the code in the corresponding code block.
-In most cases, the last line will be a string (keep in mind the `erb` method returns a string), so Sinatra will send that string back to the browser to be displayed.
+In most cases, the last line will be a string (the `erb` method returns a string), so Sinatra will send that string back to the browser to be displayed.
 3. The browser converts the HTML it receives to something humans would rather read.